Atlas-Rhea/songscribe-website/README.md

 ## Setup

-This is a static HTML page with no build process required.
-Simply deploy to Cloudflare Pages.
+This site uses Vite and requires a build step before deployment.

 ## Cloudflare Pages Configuration